PV-314/hypgeom/bPP/readme.txt

 bPP-square-search.gp
-This is used to find sequences with several squares in them, having b=2^ell*p^m, where ell=0,1,2,3,4 Used for generating such examples in the Examples section
+This is used to find sequences with several squares in them, having b=2^ell*p^m, where ell=0,1,2,3,4 Used for generating such examples in the Examples section, including the function, b16pm_family() for the b=16*p^m family.

 bPP-yLB-check.gp
 This is used to find examples for Lemma 2.1.
 That is with y_k small relative to b^2 for k \neq 0